IsarNejad/IsarNejad.github.io/_pages/research.md

 {: .amaranth-deep-purple}
 ## Machine Learning Applications
+   - [**Multimodal Social Media Analysis for Wildfire Response:**](#MultiModal-Disaster) This project leverages social media to inform wildfire response in Canada.
+The project is funded by the New Beginning Initiative Program and is in collaboration with Carleton University.
+   - [**Social Media Analysis for Early Detection of Suicide Ideation:**](#suicide) This project is in collaboration with the University of Ottawa and focuses on developing tools for the early detection of suicidal ideation on social media.
   - [**Medical Data Analysis**](#biomedical): This line of work analyzed different forms of biomedical data to increase the efficiency and accuracy of diagnosis and treatment in medical applications.
   - [**Audio and Speech Processing**](#Speech): This research  developed neural network models for improving Farsi speech recognition.
   - [**Facial Recognition**](#PhD): This work developed neural network models for facial expression detection and facial image generation.